U.S. House agrees on something: Lawmakers condemn ‘the horrors of socialism’ - NewsBreak

 “For 35 years now I’ve owned a small business, giving me significantly more experience as a capitalist than the vast majority of members on the other side of the aisle,” Pocan said.
 “So as a capitalist, let me tell you, this resolution is plain ridiculous.”

-The post U.S. House agrees on something: Lawmakers condemn ‘the horrors of socialism’ appeared first on Oregon Capital Chronicle .
+The post U.S. House agrees on something: Lawmakers condemn ‘the horrors of socialism’ appeared first on New Hampshire Bulletin .

 Comments / 0